chainloop-dev/chainloop/app/controlplane/plugins/core/oci-registry/v1/README.md

-# OCI registry extension
+# OCI registry plugin

 Send attestations to a compatible OCI repository.

 ## How to use it

-1. To get started, you need to register the extension in your Chainloop organization.
+1. To get started, you need to register the plugin in your Chainloop organization.

 ```console
 $ chainloop integration registered add oci-registry --opt repository=[repo] --opt username=[username] --opt password=[password]